Cooking On The Ranch

 Southwestern biscuit casserole with slices of avocado.

-This biscuit breakfast bake is technically a “strata”.
+This breakfast biscuit casserole is technically a “strata”.
 A strata is made from a mixture which consists mainly of bread, eggs and cheese.
 A strata is traditionally prepared and then covered to sit overnight in the refrigerator.
 This allows the bread to soak up some of the liquid and soften.
 And that’s what we’re doing here.

-My sausage, egg, breakfast casserole takes advantage Southwestern culture by spicing things up with chorizo sausage and jalapeno peppers.
+My recipe takes advantage Southwestern culture by spicing things up with chorizo sausage and jalapeno peppers.
 And lots of cheese.
 Who can argue with that?

 • This breakfast casserole will feed a crowd – about 12 hungry folks.

 • You really don’t need many side dishes.
-How about some sliced watermelon, slices of avocado, or a bowl of mixed berries and a tall glass of orange juice?
+How about some fresh fruit, slices of avocado, or a bowl of mixed berries and a tall glass of orange juice?
 Or even a simple green salad turns this one into a brunch-style meal.

 • It’s easy to customize.
 Try this with cubed ham, crumbled bacon or your choice of cheese.
 Maybe some sauteed mushrooms or onions?
 Make it your own.